Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 - they fear death, so they establish a way to escape
 - they want to feel badass, so they establish a big effect for a spell
 - they are getting bored, so they bring in a big antagonist into the situation
-- they want avoid the bbeg dinner scene, so someone unexpected shows up
+- they want avoid the bbeg dinner scene, so an unexpected guest shows up

-I now know the energy of the scene, or what the players want from the rest of the session.
+Afterwards, I now know the energy of the scene, or what the players want from the rest of the session.

 The challenge for me it's to integrate the detail, it will happen during this scene, I just have to think how.
 I usually ask for a minute think it through and then I come up with the description.

 From the player perspective, they get to own the world.
-Some of the most significant world elements have been established this way.
+Some of the most significant elements of our campaign have been established this way.
 They also get to push forward the action, or press pause on it.

 Player become empowered to directly affect the pacing and increase the stakes of the game, they don't have to keep to themselves the big things they want to see, they get to just see them.
 And the fact that this contribution is mechanized makes it never never feel out of place.